 Dan Sandberg uses the Hiker Pro to filter water from a running stream, Rocky Mountains, Colorado.

 Water treatment has come a long way in the last decade, and there is no one backpacking water filter system that is best for every application.
 However, there are some very fantastic and versatile options out there.
-In order to create the best review of backpacking water filter and treatment methods, we carefully researched and chose top models and then put them up to a series of rigorous tests in the field and the lab.
-We weighed each one on our own scale, timed each one to see how long it took to treat a liter of water in a controlled test, and tasted the outcome of each one to see if it was changed.
+To create the best review of backpacking water filter and treatment methods, we carefully researched and chose top models and then put them up to a series of rigorous tests in the field and the lab.
+We weighed each one on our scale, timed each one to see how long it took to treat a liter of water in a controlled test and tasted the outcome of each one to see if it was changed.
 We polled other backcountry enthusiasts, including Appalachian Trail and Pacific Crest Trail thru-hikers, to see what treatment methods they chose to carry with them in the backcountry for months at a time.
-Then we carried them with us in the backcountry on multiple overnight camping trips as well as day trips to evaluate how they perform in real-world applications, and came up with detailed comparison results.
+Then we carried them with us in the backcountry on multiple overnight camping trips as well as day trips to evaluate how they perform in real-world applications and came up with detailed comparison results.